 LUTS are broadly categorized into two –

-- Urgency to urinate which is difficult to control
+- Urgency or a sudden urge to urinate which is difficult to control

 - Bladder /Urethral pain on trying to hold urine